hafs-community/HAFS/docs/UsersGuide/source/Glossary.rst

    DOCN
       DOCN is the *Data Ocean* component of :term:`CDEPS`.
 It uses static ocean forcing files (derived from observations or previous ocean model runs) instead of output from an active ocean model.
 This reduces the complexity and computational cost associated with coupling to an active ocean model.
 The *Data Ocean* component is particularly useful when employing computationally intensive Data Assimilation (DA) techniques to update atmospheric fields in a coupled model.
 In general, use of DOCN in place of :term:`MOM6` or :term:`HYCOM` can be appropriate when users are running a coupled model and only want certain components of the model to be active.
 More information about DOCN is available in the `CDEPS Documentation <https://escomp.github.io/CDEPS/versions/master/html/docn.html>`__.

+   DWAV
+      DWAV is the *Data Wave* component of :term:`CDEPS`.
+It uses static wave forcing files (derived from observations or previous wave model runs) instead of output from an active wave model.
+This reduces the complexity and computational cost associated with coupling to an active wave model.
+The *Data Wave* component is particularly useful when employing computationally intensive Data Assimilation (DA) techniques to update atmospheric fields in a coupled model.
+In general, use of DWAV in place of :term:`WW3` can be appropriate when users are running a coupled model and only want certain components of the model to be active.
+More information about DWAV is available in the `CDEPS Documentation <https://escomp.github.io/CDEPS/versions/master/html/dwav.html>`__.

    dycore
    dynamical core
       Global atmospheric model based on fluid dynamics principles, including Euler's equations of motion.